s1monFu/s1monFu/README.md

-- M.S. in COMP SCI @CMU
+- Master of Science in Computer Science @CMU
-- B.S. in COMP SCI and DATA SCI @UW-Madison
+- Bachelor of Science in Computer Science and Data Science @UW-Madison
 - [profile](https://s1monfu.github.io/)